safretak/WebsitePersonalPage/content/publications.md

 ## Reports

 Barash, Vladimir and Muravyov, Dmitry and Ronzaud, Léa.
-(2021) *The Digitally Mediated Public Sphere on Vkontakte in Russia 2020* (April 1, 2021).
-Available at SSRN:
+(2021) *The Digitally Mediated Public Sphere on Vkontakte in Russia 2020*.

-Barash, Vladimir, Kolozaridi, Polina, Muravyov, Dmitry, Gabov, Konstantin, Kiryshnina, Margarita, Goncharova, Alexandra, Ruch, Alexander (2020). *Evolution of the Digitally Mediated Public Sphere in Russia, 2012-2018* (December 1, 2020)
+Barash, Vladimir, Kolozaridi, Polina, Muravyov, Dmitry, Gabov, Konstantin, Kiryshnina, Margarita, Goncharova, Alexandra, Ruch, Alexander (2020). *Evolution of the Digitally Mediated Public Sphere in Russia, 2012-2018*.